r-winkler/hangloosers-website/README.md

 # General

-This is the website of Hangloosers.
-The site is accesible via https://r-winkler.github.io/hangloosers-website or hangloosers.ch.
+This is the website of HANG LOOSErs.
+The site is accesible via hangloosers.ch.

 # Setup project

+The web editor brackets.io ws used to implement this webpage.

+* git clone
-npm install
+* npm install

 # Effects